-The towers have now been stripped of the summer bedding plants, but bulbs for the spring have been planted.
+The towers have now been stripped of the summer bedding plants, but bulbs for the spring will be planted soon.
 The begonias on the pier gave a colourful display well into the autumn, as did the flowers in the tubs by the bookshop.